tombensve/MarkdownDoc/Docs/MarkdownDoc-User-Guide.md

 You should also get your employer (if you work as a programmer) or school, if any, to sign a "copyright disclaimer" for the program, if necessary.
 For more information on this, and how to apply and follow the GNU AGPL, see [http://www.gnu.org/licenses/](http://www.gnu.org/licenses/).

-&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; GNUhomepage  FSFhomepage  GNUArt  GNUFun  GNU'sWho? &nbsp; &nbsp; &nbsp;  FreeSoftwareDirectory  Sitemap

-<uo;Our mission is to preserve, protect and promote the freedom to use, study, copy, modify, and redistribute computer software, and to defend the rights of Free Software users.&rdquo;
+            GNU&nbsp;home&nbsp;page
+            FSF&nbsp;home&nbsp;page
+            GNU&nbsp;Art
+            GNU&nbsp;Fun
+            GNU's&nbsp;Who?
+            Free&nbsp;Software&nbsp;Directory
+            Site&nbsp;map

 The Free Software Foundation is the principal organizational sponsor of the GNU Operating System.
-Support GNU and the FSF by buying manuals and gear, joining the FSF as an associate member, or making a donation, either directly to the FSF or via Flattr.
+Our mission is to preserve, protect and promote the freedom to use, study, copy, modify, and redistribute computer software, and to defend the rights of Free Software users.
+Support GNU and the FSF by buying manuals and gear, joining the FSF as an associate member or by making a donation, either directly to the FSF or via Flattr.

 back to top

-Please send general FSF & GNU inquiries to [gnu@gnu.org](gnu@gnu.org).
+Please send FSF & GNU inquiries to gnu@gnu.org.
 There are also other ways to contact the FSF.

-Broken links and other corrections or suggestions can be sent to [webmasters@gnu.org](webmasters@gnu.org).
+Please send broken links and other corrections or suggestions to webmasters@gnu.org.

-            <web-translators@gnu.org>.

-            For information on coordinating and submitting translations of our web pages, see Translations
-            README. -->

 Please see the Translations README for information on coordinating and submitting translations of this article.

 Copyright notice above.

+51 Franklin Street, Fifth Floor, Boston, MA 02110, USA

 Everyone is permitted to copy and distribute verbatim copies of this license document, but changing it is not allowed.

-Copyright Infringement Notification

 Updated:

-$Date: 2014/11/08 15:03:59 $
+$Date: 2012/06/10 08:04:10 $

 ## GNU Affero General Public License version v3